 The total number of published distortions can be measured by hundreds.
 What are their possible psychological causes?
 Why do most authors try to confuse their readers?
 Which real problems were and are still hidden in this study?

 While various details of the Little Albert experiment are scrupulously investigated, no study of authors’ motivation was so far provided.
 What were the driving forces and reasons behind this monumental psychological experiment?

-Scientists, as well as school pupils, are driven by their passion to find truth and solve certain problems.
-So called problem solving skills are among the key parameters of any person.
+Scientists, as well as school pupils, are driven by their passion to find the truth and solve certain problems.
+So-called problem-solving skills are among the key parameters of any person.
 Finding solutions to problems, after a long search, is a cherished and exceptionally positive experience that serves as a driving force virtually for all truth-seekers.
 This observation also indicates that there is a certain element of pleasure (tension release?) in finding solutions.
 Then, when a certain fundamental problem is solved, the solution should bring relief not only to the authors but also for people who experience many other, related problems.